vitaly-t/pg-promise/API.md

 **Read only**: true
 <a name="queryResult"></a>
 ## queryResult : <code>enum</code>
 Binary mask that represents the result expected from queries.
 It is used in the generic [query](#module_pg-promise.Database+query) method,as well as method [func](#module_pg-promise.Database+func).
-The mask is always the last optional parameter, which default so `queryResult.any`.
+The mask is always the last optional parameter, which defaults to `queryResult.any`.
 Any combination of flags is supported, except for `one + many`.

 **Kind**: global enum
 **Summary**: Query Result Mask.